How to Run a Summer Camp at Home

 Well, here we are.
 My son has been out of school for 2 days but still has managed to log 1143 hours of screen time.
 Normally, I’m the “Let Grow Mom” who follows Lenore Skenazy.
 However, due to the pandemic, I cannot just tell my kid to “go outside and play with friends.”
 So, this year, our summer will be different.
 I need summer camp activities for kids at home or we’re both going to lose our sanity.

-Since there were so many pandemic learning schedules posted on social media in recent months, adapting one to an at-home summer camp schedule wasn’t that hard for me.
-And, I let my son (11) pick his summer camp at home themes.
+I let my son (12) pick his summer camp at home themes.
 I’m not a total sadist, lol.
 As a tween, spending the entire summer with your MOM is hard enough.
 Not going to force him to learn a foreign language too.

 DIY Summer Camp at Home